K-rishav/Same-Day-Delivery/README.md

 ---
 ## CONGRATULATIONS

-Congratulations on building your streaming data pipelines for streaming data to cloud databases in Confluent Cloud!
+Congratulations on building your streaming data pipelines between cloud databases and cloud data warehouses for same-day delivery use case in Confluent Cloud!

 # Teardown